Is the Lynch Mob My Family

 Being in the park was like being on a movie set.
 People were screaming from second-story apartment windows, “6 million Jews were not enough!
 We should have got them all!”
 Young men wearing t-shirts showing a clenched fist and the words “White Power” were everywhere.
 There were elderly people and even children; it was overwhelming that so many people were filled with such hatred.
 At the previous Teacher and Leader workshop, Harvey Jackins had presented some information about how people get hurt and how they then act out their hurts on others.
 As I encountered different people, I wondered what had happened in their lives that seemed to consume them with such hatred.

 The crowds were immense and I was completely disoriented on how to return to where I had entered the park.
 I don’t know how long I had been in the park when I came upon a life changing event.
 A young man of African heritage had gotten into the park.
 He was being surrounded by a large group of white supremacists yelling things like, “Kill that nigger!”
 Their rage was palpable.
 All of a sudden, almost simultaneously, four large white men leaped on top the black man.
 I watched for maybe 30 seconds as I thought about another man of African heritage that I knew.
 That could be him.
-I took a deep breath, evaluated that I might lose my front teeth but I could replace them with false teeth.
+I took a deep breath and evaluated that while I might lose my front teeth, I could replace them with false teeth.
 I grabbed the closest man to me around the neck and attempted to pull him off.
 To my great surprise, he didn’t hit me and he came up pretty easily.
 He suddenly got his bearings.
 He and one of the other men in the pile got the other two attackers off and then started trying to walk the black man out of the park.
 As these two plain clothes police escorted him through the screaming crowd, the officers were saying things like, “He is a Marine.
 He fought for our country.”

 One officer walked ahead while the other walked to the man’s left.
 That left the black man’s right and back exposed to the raging crowd.
 I was thinking quickly and decisively.
 I decided not to protect his right as my presence as a young white female walking protectively beside a black man could insight the crowd to greater violence.
 Instead, I covered his back so no one could come up behind and hit him without going through me.
 Fortunately, other than hearing a lot of violent, racist language, the man was not attacked, but eventually escorted to a police van.

 Things were happening so fast.
-I was still worried about Allen, but I didn’t have much time to marvel at my new-found courage.
+I was still worried about Allen, but I didn’t have much time to marvel at my newly found courage.
 Suddenly, I spotted several Jewish men with their Yarmulke (hats) walking through the crowd which seemed to become more and more like a mob.
 I decided to walk behind them in case they needed help.
 Two men behind me started saying hateful things to the Jewish men.
 I turned around to the two bigots and said in a dynamically forceful yet kind voice, “Shut up.”
 To my great surprise, they stopped.
 A minute or two later, they started again.
 I turned around, looked them both square in the eyes and said, “I said shut up.”
 They shut up.

 About that time, this small group of clearly identifiable Jews joined two other men of their faith.
 As I stood behind them, a young white guy with a supremacist t-shirt ran up to the Jews and said, “I am going to kill me a Jew!”
 I stepped forward between him and the group of Jews and said, “Oh no you are not”.
 He demanded that I get out of his way.
 I said, “I can’t let you hurt these people.”
 He called me a Jew lover.
 I said, “I care about you too.”
 Then his eyes teared up.
 I thought, “Wow, Harvey is right.
 There is just a person in pain behind all this hatred.”